nccgroup/blackboxprotobuf/README.md

 - A python-based CLI embedded in the [library](https://github.com/nccgroup/blackboxprotobuf/tree/master/lib/CLI.md)
 - A mitmproxy addon in [mitmproxy](https://github.com/nccgroup/blackboxprotobuf/tree/master/mitmproxy)

+## Documentation

+In addition to the `README.md` for each tool, the following documentation is
+available:

+- [Type Definition Guide](docs/TypeDefs.md) - guide for editing typedefs to fix types and improve readability

 ## Future Tools

 Some tooling that may be built on top of blackboxprotobuf in the future: